relativitydev/relativity-trace-documentation/docs/user_documentation.md

 - **Extraction Thread Count:** The number of documents to extract in parallel.

 - **Enrich Documents:** Whether or not to extract metadata and children from original documents.
-Valid values: true/false
+Valid values:

+  -   `true`
+  -   `false`

+- **Embedded File Behavior:** Embedded files are defined as attachments without file names.
+Most commonly these are in-line images.
+This setting changes the extraction behavior of embedded files.
+Valid options are:

+  -   **`Import`** - Import all attachments
+  -   **`DoNotImportFromAttachments`** - Import embedded files from top level documents *only*.
+Do not extract embedded files from child documents.
+  -   **`DoNotImport`** - Do not import any embedded files.

 - **Discover Monitored Individuals:** See [Discovery of Monitored Individuals](#discovery-of-monitored-individuals)